 Grade 1 Physical Science Performance Expectations Focus Disciplinary Core Ideas (DCIs) (Lesson Conceptual Flow) Scientific & Engineering Practices (SEPs) Crosscutting Concepts (CCC) Lesson 1 How do they make silly sounds in cartoons?
-1-PS4-1 There are so many different types of sounds!
+1-PS4-1 Sounds & Vibrations There are so many different types of sounds!
 Some are loud, soft, high, low, or even silly.
 People are capable of making a lot of different sounds.
 Each sound is made with a back and forth movement, called a vibration.
 Different vibrations make different sounds.
 DCIs: PS4.A Students carry out investigations exploring how to make different sounds.
 First, they use their hands and feet to make the sounds of a rain storm.
 Next, they use the vibration of a ruler to create a 'boing' sound as the soundtrack to a bouncing ball animation.
 Students construct the explanation that objects vibrate when they make a sound, and if the vibration stops, the sound stops as well.
 Students consider the relationship between vibrations (cause) and sound (effect).
 Lesson 2 Read-Along Where do sounds come from?
 1-PS4-1 Sounds & Vibrations Sounds are caused by an object vibrating.
 If a vibration stops, then the sound will stop too.
 Musical instruments make many unique and interesting sounds!
 When an instruments makes music, it comes from a part of the instrument vibrating.
 DCIs: PS4.A Students carry out investigations to explore different sounds and how they are created.
 They create three different sound makers and construct an explanation about where the vibrations are happening in each sound experiment.
 Students consider the relationship between vibrations (cause) and sound (effect).
 Lesson 3 What if there were no windows?
-1-PS4-3 Light, Materials, Transparent & Opaque have been no windows, no eyeglasses, and even no windshields in a car!
+Light, Materials, Transparent & Opaque Opaque Light, Materials, Transparent & Opaque have been no windows, no eyeglasses, and even no windshields in a car!
 There are also materials that are somewha t see-through (some light can pass through) called translucent materials.
-Materials that are not see-through at all (no light transparent, translucent or opaque.
-Students then Students reason about the cause and effect relationship between the type of material (cause) and the amount of light that can pass through it (effect).
+Materials that are not see-through at all (no light Students investigate the difference between transparent, translucent, and opaque materials by sorting them.
+They determine whether a material is transparent, translucent or opaque.
+Students then create a stained glass window using tissue paper.
+In this activity, they construct an argument to answer what happens to tissue paper when it is layered.
+Students reason about the cause and effect relationship between the type of material (cause) and the amount of light that can pass through it (effect).